-Penelope Garcia was hired by the FBI as a technical analyst after she was arrested for illegally hacking into their computer database.
+Penelope Garcia was hired by the F.B.I. as a technical analyst after she was arrested for illegally hacking into their computer database.
 She was given the choice of working for the Bureau or being sent to federal prison.

-In a 2012 interview in New York Magazine, Mandy Patinkin said that he greatly regrets ever having accepted his role on "Criminal Minds": "The biggest public mistake I ever made was that I chose to do Criminal Minds in the first place.
+In a 2012 interview, in New York Magazine, Mandy Patinkin said that he greatly regrets ever having accepted his role on the show: "The biggest public mistake I ever made was that I chose to do 'Criminal Minds' in the first place.
 I thought it was something very different.
 I never thought they were going to kill and rape all these women every night, every day, week after week, year after year.
 It was very destructive to my soul and my personality.
 After that, I didn't think I would get to work in television again.
-I'm not making a judgment on the taste [of people who watch crime procedurals].
+I'm not making a judgment on the taste (of people who watch crime procedurals).
 But I'm concerned about the effect it has.
 Audiences all over the world use this programming as their bedtime story.
 This isn't what you need to be dreaming about.
-A show like Homeland [on which Patinkin began appearing in in 2011] is the antidote.
+A show like Homeland (2011) (on which Patinkin began appearing in 2011) is the antidote.
 It asks why there's a need for violence in the first place."

 One of the signature images of this show is the brief shot of a business jet flying the team to a crime scene.
 Often these shots are paired as book-ends at the beginning and end of an episode, with voice-over of a cast member reciting a famous quotation.
 The jets shown are always Gulfstream products, including models G-IV, G-V, and G-450.
-Occasionally the shots are reversed left-to-right (e.g., episodes "A Thin Line" and "I Love You, Tommy Brown").
+Occasionally the shots are reversed left-to-right (for example, episodes "A Thin Line" and "I Love You, Tommy Brown").
 The tail numbers shown are often registered to Gulfstream Corporation, indicating that the shots are taken from Gulfstream publicity materials.

 CBS aired an episode after Super Bowl XLI (2007) in the hopes of transforming the series from a relatively modest hit into a top ratings performer.
 The episode featured cameos by Super Bowl announcers Jim Nantz and Phil Simms.